synedra/katacoda-scenarios/httpie-astra/intro.md

 # 📚 Datastax: Cassandra, Astra and Stargate

-If you are already familiar with our Cassandra stack and just want to move on to the first exercise go to the next section => ⚒️ [Create Astra Instance](LAB1_Create_astra).
-Otherwise, read on.

 ## 1. Top Level Overview of the Astra Stack

 > *Sources [Cassandra Documentation](https://cassandra.io), [Astra Documentation](https://docs.datastax.com/en/astra/docs/) and [Stargate Documentation](https://stargate.io/docs/stargate/1.0/quickstart/quickstart.html)*